-Head to Casa Lola (Calle Strachan 11) This is such a great place, and our favourite restaurant in Malaga.
+Head to Casa Lola (Calle Strachan 11) This is such a great place and our favourite restaurant in Malaga.
 It can be hard to find a table at lunch hours, but one can also sit in the bar.
-Better is to make a reservation.
-The food here is so tasty and well prepared.
+It’s better to make a reservation.
+The food here is so tasty and well-prepared.
 With a rich menu of different tapas of meat, seafood and vegetables, you will most likely have a problem choosing what to try.

 TIP: Don’t miss out to try the local sweet wine while in Málaga.
-This fortified wine served with ice cubes and a slice of orange goes perfect with tapas.
+This fortified wine served with ice cubes and a slice of orange goes perfectly with tapas.
 Yummy!

 Malaga can be visited year-round.
 Summers can be very warm, while autumn and spring have comfortable temperatures, and the season is longer here than in many other destinations.

 If you visit Malaga in the winter, expect comfortable weather, although it can get pretty chilly this time of the year.
-The most rain falls between October and December, where December having an average of 30 mm rain.
+The most rain falls between October and December, where December has an average of 30 mm of rain.

 - In the winter (Dec-Feb) the mean temperature is 11-12 °C (51-53F)